35 Best Businesses To Start With 5k [Start Today]

 19. Massage Therapist

-Requirements: Understanding and relevant training in human anatomy and physiology, knowledge about massage oils and lotions.
+Requirements: Training in anatomy and physiology, plus knowledge of massage oils and lotions.

 Expected Income: $46,910 per year